Dev-Torisima/Prorigh/Explanation/English.md

 # Explanation

 This is very long, so we recommend using Menu.
 The explanation of the new version is currently being updated.

+If you push "L" key, it opens Language Setting.

 ## Menu
 - [Var Types](#var-types)